 Eviction filings in Duval County (Jacksonville) fell sharply in April 2020.
 Compared to equivalent periods in previous years (2012–2016), eviction filings were down 95% or more in April through July 2020.

 Florida instituted a state-wide eviction moratorium which expired at the end of July, after which eviction filings increased.
-Execution of eviction orders was also delayed until no earlier than October 1, 2020.
+Execution of eviction orders was also delayed until October 1, 2020.

 More detail on eviction protections in Florida can be found on the COVID-19 Housing Policy Scorecard.